jettangs/Aphrodite-style-creator/README.md

 ## Notice
 - The name you defined for substate should not start with `:`, because it was used in pseudo-selector

-- The def param in your style is required.
+- The `def` param in your style is required.

 - The media name in your styles and breakpoints definition should be the same.

 - The alias param's value is a abbreviation for writing the media name convinent, it use as param name in `creatStyle` function's return.
 So that I can write this way :  `css(dt.box)`  not  `css(desktop.box)`.

-- Ensure writing param 'media' and 'alias' both in your breakpoints if you use alias.
+- Ensure writing param `media` and `alias` both in your breakpoints if you use alias.

 ## Usage